keijiro/unity-audiobridge/README.md

 AudioBridge plug-in for Unity
 =============================

-**AudioBridge** is an external audio processing native plug-in for Unity.
+**AudioBridge** is an external audio processing plug-in for Unity.
-It analyze the external audio input and provides audio spectrum data for Unity apps.
+It analyzes the external audio input and provides audio spectrum data for Unity apps.
 It is highly optimized and uses low-latency audio APIs to process input.
 And therefore you can use this plug-in to make well-synchronized audio-visual apps.